 Block Number Matters With Cryptocurrency Hard Forks

-The BLOCK NUMBER MATTERS with crypto forks.
+The BLOCK NUMBER MATTERS (AKA block height) with crypto forks.
 A snapshot for a fork will generally happen at a block number, the date is secondary.

 One can only approximate the date a certain block number will happen on.